huajinw/GH_demo_2/README.md

 # GH_demo_2
-this is for GH workshop in Feb
+This is the workshop material on how to collaborate in GitHub.